MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Experiments

+To further analyze the learned gating behavior, we visualize MoP gate weights for four example signs in \cref{fig:vis_gate}.
+For single-handed signs (left two examples), the MoP layer assigns higher weights to the active hand, indicating that it effectively captures hand dominance.
+In contrast, for two-handed signs, the layer learns comparable weights for both hands, reflecting balanced contributions during generation.
+Quantitatively, we identify the signing hand using a simple rule based on wrist position relative to the spine-01 joint \cite{smplx}, and accordingly classify signs as single- or two-handed. \cref{tab:mop_weight} reports the correlation between MoP gate weights (body/left hand/right hand) and hand dominance, indicating that the learned gates align with interpretable physical structure.

 \textbf{SiCLIP.} To better evaluate the semantic alignment between texts and generated signs, we follow established practices in related fields \cite{tevet2022motionclip,meng2025rethinking} and train a CLIP model over ground-truth sign motions and texts, referred to as SiCLIP.
 We assess its performance using the sign-to-text retrieval task.
-As shown in Table \ref{tab:abl_clip}, simply using a contrastive loss \cite{jiang2024signclip} results in low retrieval performance.
+As shown in \cref{tab:abl_clip}, simply using a contrastive loss \cite{jiang2024signclip} results in low retrieval performance.
 Introducing decoupled sign encoders \cite{zuo2025soke} yields noticeable improvements.
 Most of the gains come from the fine-grained contrastive loss \cite{cheng2023cico}, which implicitly learns precise word-level alignments.
-The final retrieval performance is on par with that of a leading motion retrieval model \cite{petrovich2023tmr}, validating the effectiveness of SiCLIP as a reliable evaluator for future SLG research.
+The final retrieval performance is on par with that of a leading motion retrieval model \cite{petrovich2023tmr}, validating the reliability of SiCLIP as an SLG evaluator.